-- on the July 1st following the date of change, when you apply for a different coverage option; or - on the date of change, for an increase in your Total Monthly Earnings.
+- on the first of the month following the date of change, when you transfer to a different class of eligible Employees; or - on the date of change, for an increase in your Total Monthly Earnings.

 If you are not Actively at Work on that date, any increase in insurance or benefits will not start until you resume being Actively at Work.